aadversteeg/deploy-to-azure/README.md

 # Deploy to Azure

-This repository contains a Bicep template for deploying a Unifi Controller to Azure Container Instances.
+This repository contains a Bicep template for deploying a UniFi Controller to Azure Container Instances.

+## Architecture

+This solution deploys a **single container** with:
+- UniFi Network Application with embedded MongoDB
+- EmptyDir volumes for data persistence (survives container restarts)
+- Azure Files for backup storage only

 ## What gets deployed?

+- Azure Container Instance running UniFi Network Application v8
-- Azure Storage Account with a file share for Unifi configuration
+- Azure Storage Account with file share for backups
-- Azure Container Instance running the Unifi Controller
-- Public IP address and DNS name for accessing the Unifi Controller
+- Public IP address and DNS name for accessing the UniFi Controller
+- EmptyDir volumes for MongoDB and application data

+## Why this approach?

+- **Simple**: Single container with embedded MongoDB
+- **Reliable**: Avoids Azure Files compatibility issues with MongoDB
+- **Fast**: EmptyDir volumes provide better I/O performance
+- **Safe**: Backups stored in durable Azure Files storage

 ## Deployment Options